|

 parents' store and the fond reminiscences of hundreds of customers,

-In his foreword, Mandy Patinkin, a long time Wee Folks
+A foreword by Mandy Patinkin, a long time Wee Folks

 customer, thanks Mr. and Mrs. Lazar for providing an oasis, a place